Custom Climbs

 Max: 4 climbers: 2 guides

-Price: $16,100 per climber
+Price: $16,400 per climber

 As an advanced climb, Denali’s West Buttress requires a significant amount of prior climbing experience and training.
 The better condition you are in, the more you will enjoy the climb, the safer it will be for you, and the better chance for reaching the summit.
 This mountain is too severe to be learning some skills for the first time.
 Applicants should be in excellent physical condition and should have the following experience:

+- Mountaineering climbs that required roped glacier travel, winter snow camping, and the use of an ice axe and crampons.
 Winter camping and travel experience for extended periods of time.
 This is essential training, since cold on Denali is a daily challenge.

-• Familiarity with the figure-eight knot series, rope coiling, and belaying with a munter hitch
+- Familiarity with the figure-eight knot series, rope coiling, and belaying with a munter hitch

-• Ability to arrest a fall on a steep snow slope
+- Ability to arrest a fall on a steep snow slope

-• Ability to use crampons with a 65-plus pound pack on slopes up to 30–35°.
+- Ability to use crampons with a 65-plus pound pack on slopes up to 30–35°.
 Some sections of the route require you to bend down and clip through running belays.

-• Experience on smaller climbs such as smaller peaks in the Alaska Range, winter climbs of Mt.
+- Experience on smaller climbs such as smaller peaks in the Alaska Range, winter climbs of Mt.
 Washington, Colorado 14’ers, Mt.
 Rainier, the Tetons, or Mount Blanc.

 A non-technical, high-altitude climb is a great way to train for the altitude.
 Our best-prepared expedition members have taken a mountaineering course and trained for a year or more before joining an expedition.